Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 An explosive cracking noise sent everybody in the alleyway who wasn’t unconscious diving for cover.
 Ava hit the dirt and threw her hands over the back of her head.
 When she looked up, Adam was looking around from where he’d been shielding Coombes, and Firth was checking that his dive over Six’s sedated former host had done the poor man no harm.

-"The hell was that…?"
+"The hell was that...?"
 He grumbled, scooted to the end of the side-street and then pulled his head back in as a second, louder crack snapped out, followed by a creaking groan of strained wood.

 Adam checked that Coombes’ IV feed hadn’t been dislodged.
 "Problem?"

 "Shoddy-ass local construction’s about to come down.
-We’re… probably clear of it."
+We’re... probably clear of it."

 "Probably?"